-When an agent receives motor vehicle power of attorney, they obtain the right to perform certain actions regarding another’s personal vehicle.
+When an agent is appointed using a motor vehicle power of attorney, they obtain the right to perform certain actions regarding another individual’s vehicle.
 This can include the right to register, sell, transfer, obtain a new title, and other actions.
 State DMVs will almost always require an agent to have one in order to act on another’s behalf.
-This is to prevent fraud and from vehicles being stolen.
+This is to limit fraud and prevent vehicles from being stolen.
 Because there is no Federal motor vehicle power of attorney, the principal should choose a state-specific POA to ensure it is accepted as valid when presented by the agent.

 Anyone that owns (or is looking to purchase) a motor vehicle can make use of a motor vehicle power of attorney to permit another to complete the tasks on their behalf.
-The principal will need to collect and organize all of the required paperwork/identification, select an agent and ensure they are willing to perform the actions as requested, complete the form, and sign it in accordance with what the form requires.
+The principal will need to collect and organize all of the required paperwork/identification, select an agent and ensure they are willing to perform the actions as requested, complete the form, and sign it in accordance with the state-specific requirements.

-Depending on the reason for using the POA, the agent may need to obtain the vehicle’s registration, proof of insurance, license plate(s); certificate of title, and more.
-The POA itself commonly requires the principal to enter a number verifying who they are, which can come in the form of their driver’s license or state-issued ID number.
+Depending on the reason for using the POA, the agent may need to obtain the vehicle’s registration, proof of insurance, license plate, certificate of title, and other documentation.
+The principal must provide some sort of identifying number verifying who they are, which can come in the form of their driver’s license or state-issued ID number.

-The agent can be anyone the principal decides to choose, so long they are classified as an adult (18+).
-This can include a friend, family member, or other trusted individual.
+The agent can be anyone the principal chooses as long as they are over the age of eighteen (18); a friend, family member, or other trusted individual.
 Because the agent could have the power to sell the principal’s vehicle, the agent that is selected should be someone the principal deems as trustworthy.

-Depending on the form, the principal will need to either check applicable box(es) for each power they wish to assign or write it in manually.
+Depending on the form, the principal will need to either check the applicable box(es) for each power they wish to assign or write them down one by one.
 If written, the principal should be very specific in the language they use.
 This is important for preventing the agent from receiving too much power, and for ensuring the DMV accepts it as a valid document.

 The POA will always have to be signed by the principal.
 The form should also be notarized, regardless of whether or not the state requires it.
 The agent does not need to sign the form.
-Notaries can be found online at Notarize.com, or in-person at banks, law/real estate firms, shipping stores (such as UPS), libraries, colleges, and more.
+Notarization can be completed online by using eSign, or in-person at banks, law/real estate firms, shipping stores (such as UPS), libraries, colleges, and more.

-Completed POA in-hand, the agent will need to present the document to the DMV or local town office in order to complete their assigned task(s).
+The agent will need to present the completed POA to the DMV or local town office in order to complete their assigned tasks.
 The agent should write the word “POA” next to any signatures they write on behalf of the principal.
-Any and all records and receipts acquired while acting under the POA should be kept for the principal’s records.
+Any and all records and receipts acquired while acting as a representative should be kept for the principal’s records.

 Step 1 – The Parties